RJSeebs02/RJSeebs02/README.md

 - 💻 I also do Frontend but I'm still learning how to be proficient with it

-- 📝 I’m currently taking "Bachelor of Science in Information Technology" at **The University of St. La Salle**
+- 📝 I’m currently taking "Bachelor of Science in Information Technology" at [University of St. La Salle](https://www.usls.edu.ph/)

 - 🎵 **I love listening to K-Pop songs.**